digitalakhil7/devops-repo/Kubernetes/5-deploy.md

 ## Deployment
 Used for RollingUpdates + Monitoring, Load Balancing and Scaling.

+To deploy Pods using some Deployment Strategies like Recreate, RollingUpdate(default).
 ### Creating Deployment
 ```bash
 kubectl create deployment --image=httdp httpdep